andrewchou949/discord-bot/readme.md

         * Doing one guild command registration first (just to test out!):
             * Create a deploy-command.js
             * Perform "node deploy-command.js" in terminal
+    *** NOTE: once there's changes on index.js, do CMD + Z to exit first, then "node index.js" again to take effect!